Are You Ready to Succeed?

 Also, find shoes that are comfortable to move in and feel comfortable to wear.
 If you only have a pair of old ones, then invest in a new pair.
 The last thing you want is a slip and an ankle injury at the very beginning of your fitness journey.

-Be Specific about Your Goals
+Be Specific About Your Goals

 Goals are essential, and you need to be precise and set measurable goals that you can check routinely and actually achieve.
-The best thing to do is to start with outlandish, long-term goals, then set intermediate ones, and finally have short-term, weekly behavioral goals that you can action and tick off as your progress.
+The best thing to do is to start with outlandish, long-term goals, then set intermediate ones, and finally have short-term, weekly behavioral goals that you can activate and tick off as your progress.

 Furthermore, these week-to-week goals will keep you going to the gym even when your motivation is lower than usual.